Why do we need yet another PostScript Interpreter?

 However, unlike a tool destined solely for the creation of PDF files, this PostScript interpreter is entirely different and is, from it's conception, intended to be useful for ANY purpose it's clientele may dream up as necessary, such as inspecting the content of documents for particular text or data.

 As a robust COM object, this software is highly extensible in it's configurability for unique purposes.
-Further, it's implementation and architecture are so clean and obvious, you could see where and how such configuration(s) could be made.
+Further, it's implementation and architecture are so clean and obvious, you can easily see where and how such configuration(s) should be made.
 Isn't that one of the ideas of Open Source, to be able to bend it to your needs ?

 A term I use often in discussing software characteristics, is "Extensibility".